HOME

 Text

 Course notes will be provided.
-The required book is
+The recommended book is

-• Automatic Control Systems, Kuo and Golnaraghi, eighth edition, Wiley, 2003
+• Automatic Control Systems, Kuo and Golnaraghi, Ninth edition, Wiley

 Time